 Results and Discussion

 Sorption isotherms.
 All isotherms using 10 mM NaCl were linear in the range of activities considered (figure S1), and thus each were fitted to a line using a least squares method, whose slope corresponds to the (mass normalized) Kd for that isotherm (figure 1a).
 Sorption to both iron (hydr)oxides show a strong dependence on pH, with ferrihydrite showing greater sorption across all pH values compared to goethite, and the extent of sorption increasing with increasing pH for both iron (hydr)oxides.
-Previous studies of Ra sorption to ferrihydrite and goethite have also reported these differences, and suggested the structural differences between these two minerals led to differences in surface area that impacted Ra sorption.14 Here, those differences can explain some of the variation when comparing the extent of Ra sorption for goethite and ferrihydrite sorption, with ferrihydrite having nearly twice the surface area of goethite.
+Differences in the extent of Ra sorption between goethite and ferrihydrite may be explained by disparate surface areas, with ferrihydrite having nearly twice the surface area of goethite .
 Fitted Kd values were normalized by the measured surface area to derive a Ksa (figure 1b), showing that at circumneutral pH, goethite and ferrihydrite have close Ksa values, however, at more extreme values (pH = 3 and pH = 9) ferrihydrite demonstrates an appreciably larger extent of sorption compared to goethite.
-That the discrepancy persists after surface area normalization indicates additional mineralogical differences, likely related to surface chemistry or mineral specific electrostatics.
-For example, the different Fe coordinations (tetrahedral and octahedral) found in ferrihydrite could result in larger surface site affinity for Ra2+ as compared to the single octahedral coordination environment of Fe atoms in goethite.25,26 However, more investigation is required.
-Two studies have reported isotherm data for Ra sorption to ferrihydrite.11,14 11,12The Kd found in our study is larger than found in those studies by at least a factor of 2 (SI for values and comparison), but was also performed at lower background ionic strength (here, 10 mM NaCl, others, 100-500 mM) and higher mineral surface area (here, 382.9 m2/g, others, ~250 m2/g).9 Ksa values were fairly close to those reported in other studies, with higher background solution ionic strength matching with smaller Ksa, consistent with previously reported results that increasing ionic strength decreased Ra sorption to iron oxides.11
+Hence, differences in surface area only partially explain the discrepancy in Ra sorption between these minerals; differences in mineral (electro)chemical surface environment likely play an important role.
+For example, the different Fe coordinations (tetrahedral and octahedral) found in ferrihydrite could result in larger surface site affinity for Ra2+ as compared to the single octahedral coordination environment of Fe atoms in goethite.25,26 Two studies have reported isotherm data for Ra sorption to ferrihydrite.11,14 11,12The Kd found in our study is larger than found in those studies by at least a factor of 2 (SI for values and comparison), but was also performed at lower background ionic strength (here, 10 mM NaCl, others, 100-500 mM) and higher mineral surface area (here, 382.9 m2/g, others, ~250 m2/g).9 Ksa values were fairly close to those reported in other studies, with higher background solution ionic strength matching with smaller Ksa, consistent with previously reported results that increasing ionic strength decreased Ra sorption to iron oxides.11